Language for Change

 The learning from the Programme partnerships and research reports has informed the development of the Foundation’s long-term strategy in criminal justice.

-Impact from the Language for Change partnerships includes:
+The impact from the Language for Change partnerships includes:

 - Bell Foundation partners operating in 124 out of 128 prisons